robvet/dapr-workshop/Assignment07/README.md

 ## Dapr secrets management building block

 Almost all non-trivial applications need to _securely_ store secret data like API keys, database passwords, and more.
-By nature, these secrets should not be checked into the version control system, but they also need to be accessible to code running in production.
-This is generally a hard problem, but it's critical to get it right.
-Otherwise, production systems can be compromised.
+As a best practice, secrets should never be checked into the version control system.
+But, as the same time,they need to be accessible to code running in production.
+This is generally a challenging requirement, but critical to get right.

-Dapr's solution to this problem is the secrets API and secrets stores.
+Dapr provides a solution to this problem: The Dapr secrets building block.
+It includes an API and a secrets store.

 Here's how it works:

-- Dapr is set up to use a **secret store** - a place to securely store secret data
+- Dapr exposes a **secret store** - a place to securely store secret data.
-- Application code uses the standard Dapr secrets API to retrieve secrets.
+- Dapr provides an API that enables applications to retrieve secrets from the store.

-Some examples for secret stores include `Kubernetes`, `Hashicorp Vault`, `Azure KeyVault`.
+Popular secret stores include `Kubernetes`, `Hashicorp Vault`, and `Azure KeyVault`.

-Application code can call the secrets building block API to retrieve secrets from Dapr supported secret stores that can be used in your code.
-For example, the diagram below shows an application requesting the secret called "mysecret" from a secret store called "vault" from a configured cloud secret store:
+The following diagram depicts an application requesting the secret called "mysecret" from a secret store called "vault" from a configured cloud secret store:

 <img src="img/secrets_cloud_stores.png" style="zoom:67%;" />

+Note the blue-colored Dapr secrets building block that sits between the application and secret stores.

-> For this assignment you are supposed to use the file-based local secret store component.
-This is only for development or testing purposes.
-Never use this component in production!
+> For this assignment you'll use a file-based local secret store component.
+Local stores are meant for development or testing purposes.
+Never use them in production!

 Another way of using secrets, is to reference them from Dapr configuration files.
-You will use both ways of working with secrets in this assignment.
+You will use both approaches in this assignment.

-For this hands-on assignment, this is all you need to know about this building block.
-If you want to get more detailed information, read the [introduction to this building block](https://docs.dapr.io/developing-applications/building-blocks/secrets/) in the Dapr documentation.
+To learn more about the secrets building block, read the [introduction to this building block](https://docs.dapr.io/developing-applications/building-blocks/secrets/) in the Dapr documentation.
+Also, checkout the [secrets chapter](https://docs.microsoft.com/dotnet/architecture/dapr-for-net-developers/secrets) in the [Dapr for .NET Developers](https://docs.microsoft.com/dotnet/architecture/dapr-for-net-developers/) guidance eBook.

 ## Assignment goals